mlupo/lets-move/lets_move.md

 ## _
 ### Let's test it out!
 Upload your new code to the micro:bit, and see if your buggy turns in the circle!
 Talk to the instructor if things went really wrong!

+If things went really well, click Finish, then your instructor will show you how to add beeps and animations (if there is time)!